Usage

 Supported flags:

-defines the environment variable (or template to build from environment variables) for the database dsn.
+-m, --migrations-locationdefines the name of the migrations folder (defaults to./migrations)-d, --database-env-keydefines the environment variable (or template to build from environment variables) for the database dsn.
 See configuration for examples.
+For setups running migrations purely in code, this configuration can be omitted.

 Migrating from yoyo